The Forestry Act

 Article 56-1

-Anyone committing any of the following shall be liable to a penalty fine of from sixty thousand New Taiwan Dollars (NT$60,000) to three hundred thousand New Taiwan Dollars (NT$300,000):
+Anyone committing any of the following shall be subject to pay a penalty fine from sixty thousand New Taiwan Dollars (NT$60,000) to three hundred thousand New Taiwan Dollars (NT$300,000):

-2. Failure of the forest owner or party of interest to comply with the government agency’s order to complete reforestation and necessary conservation measures within the assigned period according to Article 21;
+2. Failure of the forest owner or interested party to comply with the government agency’s order to complete reforestation and necessary conservation measures within the assigned period in accordance with Article 21;

 3. Failure of the forest owner to take actions necessary for elimination or prevention as stipulated by Article 38;